goalkeeper91/javaLearning/README.md

 All source code is organized by topic and chapter, and includes helpful comments.
 Feedback, questions, and suggestions for improvement are always welcome!

+## Current Progress
+So far, I have successfully completed the exercises from the first three chapters of "Programmieren lernen mit Java".
+The focus has been on:

+- Basic Java syntax and program structure
+- Control structures (loops, conditions)
+- Handling arrays and ArrayLists
+- Implementing simple algorithms such as the Collatz sequence

+## Test Automation with JUnit
+To improve code quality and maintainability, JUnit 5 has been integrated into the project.
+Achievements so far include:

+- Manually adding JUnit 5 libraries to the project
+- Writing initial unit tests for core functions (e.g., Collatz sequence)
+- Running and verifying tests within IntelliJ IDEA

+This test coverage helps catch errors early and confidently make changes.